petyaracz/Racz2023trance/Readme.md

-We want to look at two questions.
+We want to look at three questions.
 What sort of social factors have been proposed to co-occur with trance and possession phenomena?
 Using the Ethnographic Atlas and the Standard Cross-Cultural Sample, can we get more confident that these factors do co-occur with such phenomena across cultures?
+Using phylogenetic comparative methods, can we make claims on the causative structure between the co-occurent factors?

 ## 1. Trance and possession phenomena have societal covariates in the literature